 - to close the ‘word gap’ by expanding children’s vocabulary and embed this into their writing and oral vocabulary

 - enable children to use a full range of reading cues (phonic, graphic, syntactic, contextual) to monitor their reading and correct their own mistakes

-- present high quality, systematic phonic work as defined by phonics programmes (Letters and Sounds)
+- present high quality, systematic phonic work as defined by phonics programmes (Little Wandle Letters and Sounds)

-- enable children to start learning phonic knowledge and skills by the age of four, with the expectation that they will become fluent readers, having secured word building and recognition skills, by the end of Key Stage One
+- enable children to start learning phonic knowledge and skills as soon as they start EYFS with the expectation that they will become fluent readers, having secured word building and recognition skills, by the end of Key Stage One

 - ensure that the children apply phonic knowledge as their first approach to reading and spelling, even though all words do not conform to regular phonic patterns